Headlesser/oddestdocumentation/README.md

   * While idle, the Shark will move back and forth between two points at an arbitrary speed, with a brief 2~ second pause between movements.
 The Shark's movements should overall be predictable so the player can make the choice of when to try and sneak past.
   * When spotting the player, the Shark will roar, shaking the screen and letting the player know that a chase has begun.
 While pursuing, the Shark will dart towards the player in a straight line at a slightly faster speed than the player's maximum speed.
 After reaching the player's last known position, if the player is not hit, the Shark will pause for 3~ seconds, and if the player is still in range, it will repeat the process.
 If the player is hit, the Shark will end the pursuit and return to idling.

-### Eel

-* Length of Encounter
-  * 1-3 minutes.
-* Experience
-  * While the Eel has sighted the player and is pursuing, the player feels panicked, like a flight or fight response.
-They feel like they need to escape the area immediately and as quickly as possible.

-* Visuals
-  * The Eel is the largest monster that can be found in the game.
-Visually, they are represented by a 3D serpentine model where the arches of its body can be seen above water, while the rest remains below the surface.
-While actively pursuing, it will move in a serpentine pattern, swaying back and forth.

-* Mechanics
-  * If the player is spotted by an Eel, the Eel will let out a massive roar, which will immediately extinguish the light of all Buoy’s within an arbitrary range.
-After roaring, the Eel will submerge itself in the water.
-A spot in front of the player is chosen randomly and bubbles will appear, signaling that the eel is lurking underneath.
-If the player sails into these bubbles, the eel will spring from underneath, killing the player.
-If the player avoids the Eel’s trap, the Eel will reemerge after 3~ seconds, and chase the player if it is within an arbitrary of the Eel.
-If the player is not within range, it will re-submerge and repeat the process.
-The Eel, like the Shark, only abandons the chase if the player safely arrives at a buoy or somehow outruns it.

 ## Light
 Light serves as a visual representation of the player’s health.
 The player’s boat has a collection of three 'wisps' of light that float around it.
 Each wisp is representative of 1 hp, for a total of 3.
 If the player sustains damage by a monster, one of the wisps will disappear.
 To regain health, players must visit buoys, which restore 1 hp per visit.
 If the player takes 3 points of damage without visiting a buoy, they lose the game.